SilverNicktail/terminator-unity/README.md

 The primary goals of the project are:

 * Seamless gameplay on modern Windows and Linux systems (I do not have Mac to test)
+* Improved native resolution
 * Widescreen support
-* Controller support
+* Controller support, for heathens
-* Improved resolution
 * Improved enemy AI/pathfinding (the original's is pretty rubbish, let's be honest)
 * Accessibility enhancements where appropriate
 * Translation support
+* Improved audio balancing, perhaps even a replacement SFX pack
 * Integration with RetroAchievements or similar
 * Some form of cloud save integration